INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 ****
 ## Threads and processes

 When a program is executed, a process is created by the OS.
-This process has its isolated virtual address space.
-It is composed of **execution thread**.
+This process has its isolated virtual address space, and encapsulates **execution thread(s)**.

 A thread is **a lightweight unit of execution within a process**, allowing for concurrent operations.
 	*A program has at least one thread, but it can have several (hence the purpose of this class...)*